Dig Your Own at the Crabtree Emerald Mine

 The Crabtree Emerald Mine is owned by Mineral City Mining Company, and leased to the MAGMA rock club (Mountain Area Gem & Mineral Association).
 Emerald Village is the local representative.
 Digging through the dumps is available for only $20 per day, by permit only.
 Only hand tools are allowed and you can keep anything you find.
 You must have in your possession at all times a copy of a signed waiver of liability available at Emerald Village.
 No reservation is necessary and you can come by Emerald Village any time it is open to buy a digging permit.

 Bring your own tools, or rent a set from Emerald Village for $25 per day ($75 deposit, $50 refunded upon return).
 Remember that the mine is remote and primitive and that there no facilities of any kind.
 Digging rocks and breaking boulders is required, and both are very hard work!
-You will probably not find emeralds by strolling around, you will have to engage in some serious Gem Mining In NC.
+You will probably not find emeralds by strolling around, you will have to engage in some serious digging and breaking rocks.
 Most people are happier and better rewarded at the Emerald Village Gemstone Mine, but if you are adamant about digging your own this is as good as it gets!